phagmaier/poker-hand-evaluator/README.md

 3. Find a way to not have to do all 21 combos
 4. Faster way to get the Rank of a pair

+## HOW TO RUN
+No dependies and I included a cmake file so all you have to do is:
+1. Go into the build directory in the root directory
+2. type cmake .. && make && ./runme

+## HELP
+If you somehow stumble upon this and you want to contribute feel free to do so or just take the code and do whatever you want to it